-3.4.1.
-Subactivities.
 The PSL Ontology uses the subactivity relation to capture the basic intuitions for the composition of activities.
-The core theory $T{subactivity}$ axiomatizes this relation as a discrete partial ordering, in which primitive activities are the minimal elements.
-This theory alone does not specify any relationship between the occurrence of an activity and occurrences of its subactivities.
-For example, consider the activities in Figure 2.
-We can compose the primitive activities paint and polish to make the complex activity surfacing and we can compose them to make a different complex activity shaping.
+The core theory $T{subactivity}$ axiomatizes this relation as a discrete partial ordering (such as Figure 1), in which primitive activities are the minimal elements.

+$T{subactivity}$ alone does not specify any relationship between the occurrence of an activity and occurrences of its subactivities.
+For example, we can compose the primitive activities press and punch in Figure 1 to make the complex activity surfacing and we can also compose them to make a different complex activity shaping.
 However, this specification of subactivities alone does not allow us to say that surfacing is a deterministic activity, or that shaping is a nondeterministic activity.
-The characterization of the relationship between occurrences of activities and occurrences of their subactivities serves as the basis for the classification of complex activities within the definitional extensions of the ontology.
+The core theory $T{complex}$ is therefore introduced to characterize the relationship between the occurrence of a complex activity and occurrences of its subactivities.